-CBT is used to treat anxiety and depression but can also help other mental health problems.
-It can also help with physical problems too.
+CBT helps to treat anxiety and depression but is also successful in treating other with mental and physical health problems.

 How CBT works

-CBT deals with the here and now and looks at your current problems, rather than focusing on issues from your past.
+CBT helps to look the here and now and helps to explore your current problems, rather than focusing on issues from your past.

 CBT looks for practical ways to improve your state of mind on a daily basis, goal setting may be used.